 The Truth About Bath Salts

-Bath salts is a common name for a cocktail of stimulants that produces the opposite effect of a warm soothing bath.
+Bath salts are a common name for a cocktail of stimulants that produces the opposite effect of a warm soothing bath.
 In fact, instead of producing a relaxed state, the drug can cause erratic, strange and psychotic behavior.
 In a case making headlines out of Miami, Florida, a biker spotted a man attacking a homeless man’s face.
 Completely naked and unresponsive to repeated requests by the police to stop cannibalizing his victim’s face, the man died at the scene after being shot by police.
-Police suspect that the man was under the influence of bath salts; however toxicology reports have not been released.
+Police suspect that the man was under the influence of bath salts; however, toxicology reports have not been released.

 Bath Salts: Not As Harmless As They Sound

-Bath salts are marketed on the street as a replacement for cocaine and LSD and may be called by innocent sounding names like Cloud Nine, Vanilla Sky and Purple Wave.
+Bath salts are marketed on the street as a replacement for cocaine and LSD and may be called by innocent-sounding names like Cloud Nine, Vanilla Sky and Purple Wave.
 Bath salts may be inhaled, injected and snorted like other narcotics.

 Bath salts are a very dangerous and toxic drug.
 According to a CDC report of bath salt abusers in Michigan, users experienced physical and psychological side effects to the drug.
 The CDC study found that 91 percent of users had neurological damage and 49 percent had psychological difficulties associated with the drug.
 People who use the drugs may hallucinate and claim to see strange sights, like aliens and monsters or experience the symptoms of psychosis.
 The drug causes severe agitation, rapid heartbeat, and high blood pressure, and it is not uncommon for bath salt users to be found naked as a result of their perception that they are overheating.
 The CDC report also states that bath salts users usually abuse other substances like methamphetamines, cocaine and opiates.